This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-- Water: A small amount of water is essential for achieving the perfect cake batter consistency.
+• Water: A small amount of water helps achieve the perfect cake batter consistency.

-- Egg white: If you’re wondering how to use the leftover egg yolk, use our Leftover Ingredients Recipe Finder to explore our egg yolk recipes.
+• Egg White: This recipe only uses the egg white.
+If you’re wondering how to use the yolk, check out my Leftover Ingredients Recipe Finder for ideas.

-- Pecans: Whether you’re a fan of chopped pecans or walnuts, both work well.
-Feel free to skip the nuts if you prefer a nut-free version.
-If you’ve got extra pecans, consider using them in a mini Italian Cream Cake, a small batch of DoubleTree Cookies, or a decadent Peaches and Cream Rice Pudding.
+• Pecans: Chopped pecans or walnuts are both great options, or leave them out for a nut-free cake.
+If you have extra pecans, try using them in a mini Italian Cream Cake, a small batch of DoubleTree Cookies, or Peaches and Cream Rice Pudding.

 How To Make A Texas Sheet Cake